 This topic corresponds to the second part of the Climate Box toolkit.
-It gives an in-depth explanation of how climate change impacts nature, humans and economic activities with real examples from different regions of the world.
-Possible ways of adaptation to the inevitable consequences of climate change are proposed.
+It gives an in-depth explanation of how climate change impacts nature, humans and economic activities with examples from different regions of the world.
+Moreover, the potential adaptation measures to the inevitable consequences of climate change are also proposed.
 The topic covers issues related to climate change impacts on weather, biodiversity, forests, water resources, agriculture, coastal regions, mountain regions, Arctic regions, cities and social problems.